masaki-norton/leetcode_problems/README.md

 ### 20 Valid Parenthesis
 Straightforward stack implementation, no clever business.

+### 155 Min Stack
+Note that the class needs to retrieve min value of stack in O(1) time.\
+Keep a second stack, updating the min values as elements move through the stack.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\